OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 ---
 title: Sideload Office Add-ins on iPad and Mac for testing
 description: ''
-ms.date: 06/20/2019
+ms.date: 03/19/2019
 localization_priority: Priority
 ---

 # Sideload Office Add-ins on iPad and Mac for testing

-To see how your add-in will run in Office on iOS, you can sideload your add-in's manifest onto an iPad using iTunes, or sideload your add-in's manifest directly in Office on Mac.
+To see how your add-in will run in Office for iOS, you can sideload your add-in's manifest onto an iPad using iTunes, or sideload your add-in's manifest directly in Office for Mac.
 This action won't enable you to set breakpoints and debug your add-in's code while it's running, but you can see how it behaves and verify that the UI is usable and rendering appropriately.

-## Prerequisites for Office on iOS
+## Prerequisites for Office for iOS

 - A Windows or Mac computer with [iTunes](https://www.apple.com/itunes/download/) installed.

-- An iPad running iOS 8.2 or later with [Excel on iPad](https://itunes.apple.com/us/app/microsoft-excel/id586683407?mt=8) installed, and a sync cable.
+- An iPad running iOS 8.2 or later with [Excel for iPad](https://itunes.apple.com/us/app/microsoft-excel/id586683407?mt=8) installed, and a sync cable.

 - The manifest .xml file for the add-in you want to test.

-## Prerequisites for Office on Mac
+## Prerequisites for Office for Mac

-- A Mac running OS X v10.10 "Yosemite" or later with [Office on Mac](https://products.office.com/buy/compare-microsoft-office-products?tab=omac) installed.
+- A Mac running OS X v10.10 "Yosemite" or later with [Office for Mac](https://products.office.com/buy/compare-microsoft-office-products?tab=omac) installed.

-- Word on Mac version 15.18 (160109).
+- Word for Mac version 15.18 (160109).

-- Excel on Mac version 15.19 (160206).
+- Excel for Mac version 15.19 (160206).

-- PowerPoint on Mac version 15.24 (160614)
+- PowerPoint for Mac version 15.24 (160614)

 - The manifest .xml file for the add-in you want to test.

-## Sideload an add-in on Excel or Word on iPad
+## Sideload an add-in on Excel or Word for iPad

 1. Use a sync cable to connect your iPad to your computer.
 If you're connecting the iPad to your computer for the first time, you'll be prompted with  **Trust This Computer?**.
 Choose **Trust** to continue.